natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-21-fine-barn-good-tragedy.md

 description: Ralph Waldo Emerson reflects on the value of a man who appreciates a broad range of knowledge, from the beauty of a barn to the depth of a tragedy.
 emoji: 🎭
 tags:
+  - 📜 Folklore
-  - 🌾 Barns
+  - 🌍 Culture
-  - 🎭 Tragedies
+  - 🎭 Tragedy
+  - ✍️ Literature
 haiku: |
   Knowledge spans the fields,
   Art and life in harmony,